Diskors-AI/espnet/README_TTS_MT.md

 # TTS Training Workflow for VITS

-This flow provides step-by-step instructions for setting up and training a Text-to-Speech (TTS) model using ESPnet with the VITS architecture.
-It assumes that you already have a WAV corpus aligned using the Montreal Forced Aligner (MFA) and that the corresponding TextGrid files have been generated.
-The aligned data will be used to prepare training data, extract speaker embeddings, and train the VITS TTS model.
+This guide provides a step-by-step workflow for setting up and training a Text-to-Speech (TTS) model using ESPnet’s VITS architecture.
+It assumes you have already aligned your WAV corpus using the Montreal Forced Aligner (MFA) and have generated corresponding TextGrid files.

+The process includes:

+1. Setting up the environment and installing dependencies.
+2. Preparing data from MFA alignments.
+3. Extracting speaker embeddings for multi-speaker scenarios.
+4. Training the VITS model.
+5. Performing inference and evaluation.

+This workflow enables you to experiment with different configurations while reusing previously prepared data and speaker embeddings, thus allowing rapid iteration without rerunning all preprocessing steps.

 ## 1. Initial Setup